Zagreb Stock Exchange: History

+Operations

 The exchange has pre-market sessions from 09:00 to 10:00 and normal trading sessions from 10:00 to 16:00 on all days of the week except Saturdays, Sundays and holidays declared by the exchange in advance.

 The Zagreb Stock Exchange is located in the skyscraper Eurotower at the intersection of Vukovarska and Lučićeva street.

 The Zagreb Stock Exchange is a member of the Federation of Euro-Asian Stock Exchanges.